-The International Business Law programme is a one year long, full-time programme.
+The International Commercial Law LLM is a one year long, full-time programme.
 The language of instruction and examination in the programme is English.

-In order to obtain an LLM degree in International Business Law a candidate must successfully complete a total of 60 ECTS:
+In order to obtain an LLM degree in International Commercial Law a candidate must successfully complete a total of 60 ECTS:

 a.
 Six compulsory courses*: